cdmugn/DataViz_Final_Project/updates.md

 3/23: after-class

 Added a new tab and a title to my shiny app and made a stagnant lollipop plot that shows all styles and each beers alcohol content, as well as the mean ABV for each style.
 Have to figure out how to get a title on my table and get the leaflet to zoom as you choose.

+3/28: beginning of class

+Added another lollipop plot for IBU by style and put my ABV lollipop plot into shiny.
+Worked on the issues of a reactive title for my table and zooming in on the plot when the city is selected, but did not find solutions.
+For today, I want to make conditional axis labels so the user can pick the response variable for the lollipop plots.